eXparity/fluent-date/README.md

 Usage
 -------------

-The fluent builders are exposed as static methods on the FluentDate and FluentDateTime classes.
+The fluent builders are exposed as static methods on the FluentDate, FluentDateTime, FluentLocalDate, and FluentLocalDateTime classes.
 For Example

 	Date releaseDate = FluentDate.JAN(8,2014);
 	Date releaseDateAndTime = FluentDateTime.JAN(8,2014).at(12,0,0);